-The terms of the Promissory Notes contained restrictions on the Company's cash balances and the use of the proceeds.
-The terms contained a covenant requiring the Company to maintain a minimum cash balance of \$0.5 million while the Promissory Notes remained outstanding and while less than 80.0% of the original principal amount had been converted by the payee.
-The terms also required that the proceeds be used only for the purposes of continuing the development of the Company's business plan, investment in several investment opportunities of the Company, and general working capital and general corporate purposes.
+The terms of the Promissory Notes contained restrictions on the Company's cash balance of \$0.5 million while the Promissory Notes remained outstanding and while less than 80.0% of the original principal amount had been converted by the payee.
+The terms also required that the proceeds be used only for the purposes of continuing the development of the Company's business plan, investment in several investment of the Company, and general working capital and general corporate purposes.